Should you visit Cape Cod or Bar Harbor?

 Alcoholic beverages can often be a significant portion of a traveler's budget, and the costs can vary greatly from person to person.
 In Cape Cod, the average amount that a visitor spends on alcoholic beverages per day is $15.

-When comparing the travel costs between Cape Cod and Bar Harbor, we can see that Cape Cod is more expensive.
+When comparing the travel costs between Cape Cod and Bar Harbor, we can see that Bar Harbor is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Related Articles for Cape Cod